jjmaldonis/projects/README.md

 # My Projects

 This is a collection of some of my more interesting projects.
-I rarely work by myself so my projects are often collaborations and are housed under various othere organizations.
+I rarely work by myself so my projects are often collaborations and are housed under various other organizations.

 ### Cassiopeia